How This "Mom Blogger" Makes Nearly $2,000 per Month From Her Blog

 Reinvest in your business.

-Blogging is one of the lowest cost online businesses ideas out there.
+Blogging is one of the lowest cost online business ideas out there.
 However, just like with any business, a little upfront investment can help get you started on the right track.

 Regarding her initial investments, Jenny told us, “I paid for a designer to revamp my site, I invested in numerous training courses, and now I focus on investing in social media growth, as well as sharpening my skills through training and working for my clients.”